 Mr. Harker's immediate and automatic response was always to soothe anyone who was upset, and to make light of the difficulties.

 Paul Harker had gotten where he was by being a good salesman.
 He had started as a freight agent back in 1931 when, as a result of the depression, the Southern's freight business had dropped sixty per cent.
 But he, and others like him, had tirelessly gone from town to town, making contacts, standing beers, and often wheedling and cajoling.
 Even if a back country concern could only ship enough to fill one box car a month, he had still gone after the account as if it had been U. S. Steel.
 Harker had improved his performance every single year, and the business had gradually straggled back.

-As head agent, Harker had been as successful in supervising salesmen as he had previously been at selling.
-Some detractors had argued that the tonnage was increasing automatically as the nation recovered from the depression, and that no special credit was due to the sales force.
+As head agent, Harker was as successful in supervising salesmen as he had previously been at selling.
+Some detractors argued that the tonnage was increasing automatically as the nation recovered from the depression, and that no special credit was due to the sales force.
 But it was hard to argue with success, and Harker received another promotion.

 Since he had already reached the highest position in the sales force, this new promotion gave Harker many new responsibilities for which he hadn't been trained.
 However, it was pointed out that promotion beyond a certain level always meant that a man had to grow and master new skills.

 As superintendant of all freight operations in Cincinnati for the Southern Railway, Harker was expected to educate himself concerning the many operational problems involving three freight yards, a mass of trackage shared with other railways, an intricate and demanding schedule, and floods that occurred almost annually.
 Some men would have been daunted, but Harker had barely raised an eyebrow.